Coulomb branch algebras via symplectic cohomology: Introduction

 \subsection{Background}

 Fix a compact, connected Lie group $G$ and a quaternionic representation $E$ of $G$.
 Physicists associate a 3D N = 4 supersymmetric gauge theory to such a pair.
 This gauge theory defines various moduli of vacua, one of which is called the Coulomb branch, $\mathcal{M}(G, E)$.
 Physical considerations predict that $\mathcal{M}(G, E)$ should have a number of remarkable properties, for example it should be a (possibly singular) hyper-K\"{a}hler manifold with an SU(2)-action.
 However, the physical definition of $\mathcal{M}(G, E)$ involves quantum corrections which are difficult to interpret mathematically.
-In \cite{BFN}, Braverman-Finkelberg-Nakajima proposed a definition of $\mathcal{M}(G,E)$ for cotangent type representations $E$, i.e. those representations which are isomorphic to $\mathbb{V}\oplus \mathbb{V}^{\vee}$ for some complex representation $\mathbb{V}$.\footnote{Constructions of Coulomb branches for more general representations have recently been proposed in \cite{Raskin, Teleman3}, however the interaction of these constructions with symplectic topology is not clear at present. } For these representations, they define $\mathcal{M}(G,E)$ to be the spectrum $\operatorname{Spec}(\mathcal{C}_3(G;E))$ of certain Poisson algebras $\mathcal{C}_3(G;E).$ For our purposes, it will be useful to note that the algebras $\mathcal{C}_3(G;E)$ naturally arise in a one-parameter family $\rcE$ over $\mathbb{C}[\mu]$ (of which $\mathcal{C}_3(G;E)$ is the zero fiber) which incorporates the central rescaling of the representation (i.e. the diagonal weight one $\mathbb{C}^*$ action on $\mathbb{V}$ and weight minus one action on $\mathbb{V}^{\vee}$).
+In \cite{BFN}, Braverman-Finkelberg-Nakajima proposed a definition of $\mathcal{M}(G,E)$ for cotangent type representations $E$, i.e. those representations which are isomorphic to $\mathbb{V}\oplus \mathbb{V}^{\vee}$ for some complex representation $\mathbb{V}$.
+For these representations, they define $\mathcal{M}(G,E)$ to be the spectrum $\operatorname{Spec}(\mathcal{C}(G;E))$ of certain Poisson algebras $\mathcal{C}(G;E)$.
+For our purposes, it will be useful to note that the algebras $\mathcal{C}(G;E)$ naturally arise in a one-parameter family $\rcE$ over $\mathbb{C}[\mu]$ (of which $\mathcal{C}(G;E)$ is the zero fiber) which incorporates the central rescaling of the representation (i.e. the diagonal weight one $\mathbb{C}^*$ action on $\mathbb{V}$ and weight minus one action on $\mathbb{V}^{\vee}$).